samjohn/Hopscotch-Translations/README.md

 App for interacting with gengo to translate Hopscotch localizable.strings files

+# Note: if you are experiencing errors, the first thing to check is whether you are out of money on Gengo

 ### Getting Started
 - Add the english Localizable.strings to s3
 - Make sure the permissions allow reading by anyone